-Before we take you through the complex technical details of laravel and django frameworks, let’s start with the basics first!
+Before we take you through the complex technical details of Laravel and Django frameworks, let’s start with the basics first!

 Both the frameworks are web application frameworks.
-A web application framework also known as a web development framework is a set of resources and tools used by software developers to develop and manage web apps, web services and websites.
-They provide a standard way to develop and deploy the web apps online.
+A web application framework also known as a web development framework is a set of resources and tools used by software developers to develop and manage web apps, web services, and websites.
+They provide a standard way to develop and deploy web apps online.

 We have given you the basics of both frameworks.
 It’s time to have an in depth understanding of the difference between Django and Laravel!

-Django - As mentioned earlier, it is an open source framework loved by developers from across the globe.
+Django – As mentioned earlier, it is an open-source framework loved by developers from across the globe.
 Django was initially developed by an online news operation to develop trustworthy web applications with Python.

-The framework includes libraries, templates and an API for natural upgrades and connectivity.
+The framework includes libraries, templates, and an API for natural upgrades and connectivity.
 Any missing plugins in this framework can be easily added with the numerous app plugins.
 In terms of coding, Django follows the Don’t Repeat Yourself principle.

-Django - It uses the model view template approach.
+Django – It uses the model view template approach.
 Django follows the MVC pattern closely but also takes care of organizing information options within the framework itself through templates.
-The data is “stateless” meaning which when changes happen, you forget the previous information and start again.
+The data is “stateless” meaning that when changes happen, you forget the previous information and start again.
 It is cleaner but not much intuitive.

 PHP vs Python